jkaewprateep/work_conditions_rules/README.md

 ## Running output ##

+Game's inputs using for the simple tasks to perform gameplay as displayed in the result section.

 ```
 step: 000044 action: 000000 player_y_value: 000014 ball_y_value: 000046
 step: 000045 action: 000000 player_y_value: 000014 ball_y_value: 000045